evanthegrayt/yadem/README.md

 ## Under Construction

 Be aware that this repository is currently under heavy active development.
+Right now, it is very specific to my own setup, but the goal is make it more flexible and generic as it matures.
+For now, consider this repo in pre-alpha, and check back soon!

-Things may change drastically while it develops, so if you like the current behavior, I recommend forking your own copy.
-Otherwise, see the [issues](https://github.com/evanthegrayt/yadem/issues) list to see what's on the roadmap!
+In the meantime, see the [issues list](https://github.com/evanthegrayt/yadem/issues) to see what's on the roadmap!

 ## Bootstrap